Spiedie Sandwich (SPEE-dee) –

 drain, reserving marinade.

 cubes of meat onto each metal skewer.
-Place onto hot grill and cook 8 to
+Place onto the prepared hot grill and cook

 10 minutes or until done to your preference, basting with reserved

 To serve, fold the bread over the contents

 of the skewer and pull the skewer out, leaving the meat sandwiched

 within the bread.

 Makes 6 servings.